arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/post_api_cursor_cursor_batch.md

 returned in the `nextBatchId` attribute of a previous request.
 This advances the cursor and returns the results of the next batch.

+From v3.11.1 onward, you may use this endpoint even if the `allowRetry` attribute is `false` to fetch the next batch, but you cannot request a batch again unless you set it to `true`.

 Note that it is only supported to query the last returned batch identifier or the directly following batch identifier.
 The latter is only supported if there are more results in the cursor (i.e. `hasMore` is `true` in the latest batch).